dailystory/docs/articles/changelog/2021/march.md

 ## March 3, 2021
 * Azure functions need to run at 6am UTC to run at midnight
 * Clicking favorite need to prevent default scroll
+* Add padding to email subject in editor to prevent overflow

 ## March 2, 2021
 * Reset designer pill tabs